sudexp/wordpress-tutorial/README.md

-## wordpress-tutorial
+## Wordpress tutorial
 Converting HTML Site to WordPress: quick tutorial for beginners.

 ### Install working tools
 - source code editor [Visual Studio Code](https://code.visualstudio.com/) (optionally)
-- local server environment [MAMP](https://www.mamp.info/en/) for mac os (or [XAMPP](https://www.apachefriends.org/download.html) for windows)
+- local server environment [MAMP](https://www.mamp.info/en/) for Mac OS (or [XAMPP](https://www.apachefriends.org/download.html) for Windows)

-### Adjustment of the environment
+### Adjustment of environment
 Open MAMP and start servers.
-In the main window click "Open WebStart Page" and in the opened browser window select "TOOLS" tab and click on "PHP MY ADMIN".
-In the opened browser window click "Databases" and create a new *wordpress-tutorial-db* database.
+In the main window click "Open WebStart Page" and in opened browser window select "TOOLS" tab and click on "PHP MY ADMIN".
+Next, click "Databases" and create a new *wordpress-tutorial-db* database.
 Once the database has been created, you need to create/add a new user to this database.
 To do this, click on "Priveleges" tab and then "Add user account".
-Fill in the fields for "User name", "Password" and "Re-type", check "Check all" in the "Global ptivileges" field and click on the "Go" button at the right bottom of the web page.
+Fill in the fields for "User name", "Password" and "Re-type", check "Check all" in "Global privileges" field and click on "Go" button at the right bottom of the web page.

-Download source [static_html](https://drive.google.com/file/d/1t052PB9It9zF5rE25ZGH5HPQcvsQDRTW/view?usp=sharing) project for further work and unzip it.
+Download source [static_html](https://drive.google.com/file/d/1CVUeXxZRzvBa6BHFkL-Yl6S8_scpWzyr/view?usp=sharing) project for further work and unzip it.

-This site is like a portfolio of traveler of a company that produces certain goods for consumers.
+This site is like a portfolio of some company that produces certain goods for consumers.
 Our task is to transform this site into a web application that will allow its owners, editors or other authors to manage it and publish content without any programming knowledge.
-For this we are going to use [WordPress](https://wordpress.org) - open source software you can use to create a beautiful website, blog, or app.
+For this, we are going to use [WordPress](https://wordpress.org) - open-source software you can use to create a beautiful website, blog, or app.

-Download [WordPress](https://wordpress.org/download/), unzip it, rename it, for example, to *wordpress-tutorial* and move it to the *Applications/MAMP/htdocs* folder.
+Download [WordPress](https://wordpress.org/download/), unzip and rename it, for example, to *wordpress-tutorial* and move it to *Applications/MAMP/htdocs* folder.

 ### WordPress adjustment
-In the main window of MAMP click "Open WebStart Page" and in the opened browser window select "MY WEBSITE" tab and click on it.
-The browser will redirect you to [http://localhost:8888](http://localhost:8888) where you can find a list of projects in the Applications/MAMP/htdocs directory, one of which will be *wordpress-tutorial*.
-Click on it.
-The browser will download [setup page](http://localhost:8888/wordpress-tutorial/wp-admin/setup-config.php) where you sholud to perform the following steps required to configure Wordpress:
+In the main window of MAMP click "Open WebStart Page" and in the opened browser select "MY WEBSITE" tab and click it.
+The browser will redirect you to [http://localhost:8888](http://localhost:8888) where you can find a list of projects in *Applications/MAMP/htdocs* directory, one of which is *wordpress-tutorial*.
+Click this.
+The browser will download [setup page](http://localhost:8888/wordpress-tutorial/wp-admin/setup-config.php) where you should to perform the following steps required to configure [Wordpress](https://wordpress.org/support/article/how-to-install-wordpress/):

-1. Choose prefer language and click "Continue".
-Then click "Let's go".
+1. Choose to prefer language and click *Continue*.
+Then click *Let's go*.
-2. Enter the "Database Name", "User" and "Password" fields taking into account the ADMINs created in PHP MY ADMIN earlier and click "Submit".
+2. Enter *Database Name*, *User* and *Password* fields taking into account ADMINs created in PHP MY ADMIN earlier and click *Submit*.
-3. If all the previous steps have been done correctly, a window will appear saying "All right, sparky!
+3. If all the previous steps have been done correctly, the window will appear saying "All right, sparky!
 You’ve made it through this part of the installation.
 WordPress can now communicate with your database.
 If you are ready, time now to…".
-Click "Run the installation".
+Click *Run the installation*.
 4. Fill in the required fields in the window that appears and click "Install WordPress".
-Note that the "Username" and "Password" fields do not belong to our database, but are created for the customer, who will make changes to the site using the Dashboard.
+Note that the *Username* and *Password* fields do not belong to our database, but are created for the customer, who will make changes to the site using Dashboard.
-5. Click "Log In" for final step.
+5. Click *Log In* for the final step.

 ### Theme creating
-Open *wordpress-tutorial* folder in the code editor.
-In *wp-contents/themes* folder create a new folder named *my_theme*, where you should create 2 files:
+Open *wordpress-tutorial* folder in code editor.
+In *wp-contents/themes* folder create a new folder named *my_theme*, where you should to create 2 files:
 - style.css (style file)
 - index.php (start file of the main page).

-The only necessary component of the style.css file to be written in it is the comment with a title "Theme Name:".
+The only necessary component of *style.css* file to be written in it's the comment with the title "Theme Name:".
 Add it to this file:
 ```
 // style.css
 /*